 When you launch Power BI Desktop or the Power BI service, as soon as you press Tab, a tooltip appears in the upper-right hand corner.
-The link titled Tips for using Power BI with a screen reader directs you to this article, providing information on how to consume a report with accessibility tools.
+The link titled Show screen reader tips directs you to this article, providing information on how to consume a report with accessibility tools.
 Clicking on the Skip to main content link takes you to the report canvas.

 Pressing ? opens a dialog with the most frequently used keyboard shortcuts in Power BI.
 To see a full list of keyboard shortcuts available in Power BI, you can navigate to the link at the bottom of the dialog, which takes you to the Power BI documentation on keyboard shortcuts.

-You can switch focus between the report page tabs, or objects on a given report page using Ctrl + F6.
+You can switch focus between the report page tabs or objects on a given report page by using Ctrl + F6.
 When focus is on a loaded report page, use the Tab key to shift focus to each object on the page, which includes all textboxes, images, shapes, and charts.

 Keyboard navigation for visuals

-Many Power BI report creators are building reports that contain a lot of data.
+Many Power BI report creators are building reports that contain a large amount of data.
 As you move through a visual, it can be annoying to tab through every element in a visual.
-Keyboard navigation for visuals has been designed as a hierarchy, with three levels.
+Keyboard navigation for visuals has been designed as a hierarchy with three levels.
 Those three levels are described in the following paragraphs.

-The following .gif shows how a user cycles through the first level of a visual:
+The following animation shows how a user cycles through the first level of a visual: